Fun Without FODMAPs

 FODMAP Notes

-Raisins: A low FODMAP serving is 1 tablespoon or 13 grams.
-Larger servings contain higher amounts of fructan.
+Raisins have been retested by Monash University.
+A low FODMAP serving is now 1 teaspoon or 4 grams.
+Larger servings contain excess fructose.

 A hand is holding a low FODMAP oatmeal raisin energy bite.
 There is a blurred out bowl of bites in the background.

-As the recipe is written, most should be able to tolerate 1-2 bites at a time during the FODMAP elimination phase.
-Please note this recipe includes several ingredients that contain small amounts of FODMAPs that could trigger IBS symptoms if eaten in larger than recommended servings.
+As written, most should be able to tolerate 1 energy bite during the FODMAP elimination phase.
+Please note this recipe includes several ingredients that contain small amounts of FODMAPs, which could contribute to IBS symptoms if eaten in larger-than-recommended servings.
 So, I encourage you to stick to the suggested serving size until you know your FODMAP tolerance.

 Similar recipes